Skip to main content

 RCC Inspired by the Rainbow Covenant (3)

-The vision of a Stable FPGA AI RCC Chip (SFAR) effectively collapses the distinction between the "thinking" software and the "executing" hardware.
+The vision of a Stable FPGA AI RCC (SFAR) chip effectively collapses the distinction between the "thinking" software and the "executing" hardware.
 When an AI is no longer a set of instructions running on top of a general-purpose processor, but is instead the physical logic of the chip itself, your "AI is the OS" punchline becomes a literal architectural reality.

 In this paradigm, the traditional layers of abstraction—kernels, drivers, and instruction sets—are bypassed in favor of a direct, high-dimensional execution environment.